malfunkt/hyperfox/README.md

 > sudo sysctl -w net.ipv4.ip_forward=1
 ```

-Issue an `iptables` rule to instruct the host to redirect all traffic that goes
+Issue an `iptables` rule on the host to instruct it to redirect all traffic
-to port 80 (commonly HTTP) to a local port where Hyperfox is listening to
+that goes to port 80 (commonly HTTP) to a local port where Hyperfox is
-(1080).
+listening to (1080).

 ```sh
 > sudo iptables -A PREROUTING -t nat -i $HYPERFOX_IFACE -p tcp --destination-port 80 -j REDIRECT --to-port 1080
 ```

-We're almost ready, prepare hyperfox to receive plain HTTP traffic:
+We're almost ready, prepare Hyperfox to receive plain HTTP traffic:

 ```sh
 > hyperfox